russell-archer/StoreHelper/Documentation/guide.md

 ![](./assets/StoreHelperDemo0c.png)

 This document describes how to implement and test in-app purchases with **SwiftUI**, `StoreHelper`, `StoreKit2`, **Xcode 14**, **iOS 16** and **macOS 13**.
+Xcode 13 with iOS 15 and macOS 12 are also supported.

-- See [StoreHelper Quick Start](https://github.com/russell-archer/StoreHelper/blob/main/Documentation/quickstart.md) for a short tutorial on using `StoreHelper` to add in-app purchase support to your **iOS 15/macOS 12 SwiftUI** app
+- See [StoreHelper Quick Start](https://github.com/russell-archer/StoreHelper/blob/main/Documentation/quickstart.md) for a short tutorial on using `StoreHelper` to add in-app purchase support to your **iOS 16/macOS 13 SwiftUI** app
-- See [StoreHelperDemo](https://github.com/russell-archer/StoreHelperDemo) for an example SwiftUI project using StoreHelper with **Xcode 13** and **iOS 15**
+- See [StoreHelperDemo](https://github.com/russell-archer/StoreHelperDemo) for an example SwiftUI project using StoreHelper with **Xcode 14** and **iOS 16**
 - See [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with StoreKit1 in **iOS 14**

 ---

 # Recent Changes
+- 7 Nov, 2022
+    - Minor changes re upgrade to iOS 16 and macOS 13
 - 19 October, 2022
 	- Added new section to the Guide on "Restoring Previous Purchases"
 - 15 March, 2022